-- Goals of public organizations tend to be more vague.
+- Goals of public organizations more vague

-- More red tape in public organizations: If red tape is interpreted as procedural delay, then there is some support but the evidence is not always consistent with the conclusion.
+- More red tape in public organizations: If red tape is interpreted as procedural delay then there is some support but the evidence is not always consistent with the conclusion.

 - Public sector less materialistic: Strong evidence that public sector managers are less materialistic than their private sector counterparts.

 - Public sector ethos: Evidence is partly consistent with the view that managers are driven primarily to serve the public interest.